-These Financial Statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value as described in the significant accounting policies.
+These Financial Statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value as described in the significant accounting policies and lease liabilities which are measured at their present values.
 In addition, these Financial Statements have been prepared using the accrual basis of accounting, except for cash flow information.